Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems

 In Fig.~\ref{fig:plot0} we show a schematic phase diagram for a generic inference problem with a hard phase.
 The derivation of such a phase diagram has been possible working in the very commonly used setting of Bayesian inference known as the \emph{teacher-student scenario}, firstly introduced in Ref.~\cite{gardner1989three}.
 In this setting the teacher generates a random signal $\mathbf{x}$ with the prior probability distribution $P_p(\mathbf{x})$.
 The signal generated by the teacher is often called the \emph{planted} configuration.
 Later, the teacher generates the data from the signal using a probabilistic model $P_m$.
-Without loss of generality, we assume that the data come into the form of a sparse graph $G$ and that the SNR is directly related to the graph mean connectivity $c$.
+We assume that the data come into the form of a sparse graph $G$ and that the SNR is directly related to the graph mean connectivity $c$ \footnote{There are problems in which the data are not just the graph, and the SNR is more complicated than just $c$.
+However the following reasoning based on Bayes theorem can be generalized to other situations \cite{zdeborova2016statistical}.}.
 Applying a probabilistic model to a random signal, we get a random graph $G$ generated with the likelihood $P_m(G|\mathbf{x})$.
 The teacher provides the student with the prior $P_p$, the model $P_m$ and the data $G$, asking the student to infer the planted signal $\mathbf{x}$.
 Using the Bayes theorem, the student can easily write down the posterior probability distribution